peterjmarko/llm-narrative-framework/TESTING.md

     >     └── sources/
     >         └── adb_raw_export.txt
     > ```
     > These files can be obtained by running the full data preparation pipeline on a large dataset.
-If these files are not present, the cutoff logic validation will be skipped, but the rest of the Layer 3 integration test will still run.
+If these files are not present, the large-scale algorithm validation tests will be skipped, but the rest of the Layer 3 integration test will still run.

     ```powershell
     pdm run test-l3-default